-Nobody notices indoor air quality until we start feeling the side effects of a stuffy room, which might be constant allergies, headaches, or unexplained fatigue.
+Nobody notices indoor air quality until we start feeling the side effects of a stuffy room, such as constant allergies, headaches, or unexplained fatigue.
 Air purifiers and cleaning routines are quite common in households, yet fabrics play a surprisingly big role in how healthy the air inside our homes feels.

-By selecting sustainable fabrics for better indoor air quality, you can see a positive impact on how your spaces help you and your well-being.
+By selecting sustainable fabrics to improve indoor air quality, you can see a positive impact on your spaces and your well-being.

 The Problem with Conventional Fabrics